-Free Shipping on Orders $50+ in the US
+Free Shipping on all Orders Over $50 in the US

 There’s no question that the holidays can be a stressful time.
 And navigating the holidays as a vegan can be even more stressful: wondering if there will be anything you can eat at family gatherings, obligatory company functions, and holiday parties.
 Hoping to avoid awkward conversations to explain why are you not eating.
 These can lead to feelings of being judged or that you are judging others (as many give “thanks” by taking innocent lives).
 Or feelings that you are breaking precious family tradition.